These days, news sites are flooded with articles about ChatGPT, the AI bot disrupting industries from programming to law.

 For instance, you can ask the tool to write a poem, answer a question in Shakespearean English, or solve complex math problems.

-There’s no doubt that ChatGPT presents opportunities for law firms.
-From creating legal marketing content to drafting legal documents, with the right prompts, the benefits of automating your writing with AI seem endless.
+While AI might not imminently replace lawyers, there’s no doubt that ChatGPT presents opportunities for law firms.
+From creating legal marketing content to drafting legal documents with the right prompts, the benefits of automating your legal writing with AI seem endless.

 Challenges ChatGPT poses for lawyers